ostifede02/object_tracking/README.md

 ## trajectory prediction

-In the first frame the marker is detected, the predicted position corresponds to it.
+In the first frame the marker is detected.
+The predicted position corresponds to it.
 ![prediction1](/sources/images/prediction/prediction1.png)

 In the first frames, the prediction shows a transient behavior.